-Government-mandated shelter-in-place orders and related safety policies on account of the COVID-19 pandemic are preventing us from operating our business in the normal course.
-In March and April of 2020, health officers of six counties in the San Francisco Bay Area of California (where our corporate office is based and many of our employees reside) issued orders requiring all non-essential businesses to cease all activities at facilities within the counties.
-The governor of the state of California also issued an executive order requiring all residents to shelter in place except as needed to maintain continuity of operation of critical infrastructure.
-As a result of these orders, we implemented a work from home policy for our California-based employees.
-Each state government has communicated separate but similar orders and policies to which we are adhering.
-In addition, hospitals, ambulatory surgery centers and other healthcare facilities have barred visitors that are not caregivers or mission-critical, and we have no visibility as to when these restrictions on access will be lifted.
+Government-mandated shelter-in-place orders and related safety policies on account of the COVID-19 pandemic continue to prevent us from operating our business in the normal course.
+Beginning in March and April of 2020, state and local officials issued orders in response to the pandemic which included, among other things, requirements for residents to shelter in place and for non-essential businesses to cease activities at facilities within certain cities, counties, and states.
+State and local officials have taken different approaches to these orders, and some have not issued any such orders.
+Once issued, the orders have been relaxed and then tightened, depending on the rate of COVID-19 cases.
+As a result of these orders, we implemented a work from home policy for our California-based employees and we continue to adhere to the various and diverse orders issued by government officials in the jurisdictions in which we operate.
+In addition, hospitals, ambulatory surgery centers and other healthcare facilities have barred visitors that are not caregivers or mission-critical and otherwise restricted access to such facilities, and we have no visibility as to when these restrictions will be lifted.
 As a result, the educational and promotional efforts of our commercial and medical affairs personnel have been substantially reduced, and in some cases, stopped.
-We expect our near-term sales volumes to be adversely impacted as long as access to healthcare facilities by our commercial and medical affairs personnel continues to be limited.
-As a result, we also anticipate our operating expenses during this period to be lower than expected, primarily due to reduced travel, educational and promotional activities by our commercial and medical affairs teams.
-We will continue to evaluate the impact on our revenues and related metrics and operating expenses during this period and assess the need to adjust our expenses and expectations.
+We expect our near-term sales volumes to be adversely impacted as long as access to healthcare facilities by our commercial and medical affairs teams.
+We will continue to evaluate the impact on our revenues and related metrics and operating expenses during this period to be lower than expected, primarily due to reduced travel, educational and pornotional activities by our commercial and medical affairs teams.
+We will continue to evaluate the impact on our revenues and related metrics and operating expenses during this period to revenues and expectations.